nanoframework/nanoframework.github.io/content/building/build-stm32.md

 ## Build nanoCLR

-- **Step 1:** Launch Visual Studio from the repository folder, or load it from the __File__ menu, select __Open Folder__ and browse to the repo folder.
+- **Step 1:** Launch Visual Studio Code from the repository folder, or load it from the __File__ menu, select __Open Folder__ and browse to the repo folder.
 VS Code could prompt you asking "Would you like to configure this project?".
 Ignore the prompt as you need to select the build variant first.

 - **Step 2:** Reopen VS Code.
 It should load the workspace automatically.
 In the status bar at the bottom left, click on the `No Kit Selected` and select `[Unspecified]`.